ovdojoey/doloop/README.md

 This is a String value of the current directory that DoLoop is working in.

 ### DoLoop._files
-This is an array of filenames that gets built up during a loop() method.
+This is an array of filenames that gets built up during the loop() method.
+This property is useful when used within a done() callback function.
+With it, you can see the files that were looped through.

 ## Methods
-Every method returns the DoLoop object to allow for chaining methods.
+You can chain methods, for example `cd(path).readEncoding('utft8').loop(callback)` but you can not chain more than one loop.
+To create several loops simply create multiple DoLoop constructors.

 ### cd ( path )
 An alias of the changeDirectory method.